 With some planning and the weather cooperating, you will have an unforgettable time charting the countless urban trails and scenic pathways lining its world-class coastline.

-I hope this post has provided you with numerous frugal options for experiencing the United States’ most beautiful city while keeping your wallet intact.
+I hope this post has provided numerous frugal options for experiencing the United States’ most beautiful city while keeping your wallet intact.

 San Francisco was the first city I visited in America over 30 years ago.